madsondeluna/AMPidentifier/README.md

 ## Pre-Trained Internal Models

 Three models are distributed and evaluated on the same dataset for fair comparison.
-All models are trained with **StandardScaler normalization** for optimal performance.

 ### Performance Summary